 Lysa TerKeurst has written several books and Bible studies.
 The 2 I’ve participated in so far have been fantastic!

 I first read The Best Yes: Making Wise Decisions in the Midst of Endless Demands about a year ago, and was very impressed.
 This one helps you reclaim control of your time, talents and treasures.
 Regain control from any demands that are not of God.

 She helped me see the difference between Good and Best, evaluating ALL of the costs before committing to something (mental, physical, financial, time, etc) and more.

-Very helpful, enlightening, and definitely encouraging, that there’s hope, we don’t have to be driven by circumstances, we can choose!
-And if we choose wisely, we can teach the next generation to make wise choices, from our example.
+Very helpful, enlightening, and definitely encouraging, that there’s hope.
+We don’t have to be driven by circumstances, we can choose!
+And if we choose wisely, we can teach the next generation to make wise choices, and know how to find Hope from our example.

 Uninvited, now that doesn’t really sound hopeful, but listen, you’d be surprised.
 Lysa shares some hard truths, eye opening experiences, and purposeful scriptures that weave together to create hope.

 If I look at my dreams, desires, and hopes for the future as coming from a place of scarcity, and the world’s limited supply, it will constantly feed the notion that someone else’s success is a threat to mine.
 In other words, this person getting opportunities means less opportunity for me…….That’s not Wisdom.
 That’s Fear.
-That’s not how we are to process life.
+That is not how we are to process life.
 We are to process life by looking up to the Lord and INTO HIS WORD for wisdom.
-Uninvited, Lysa TerKeurst

 If our God is with us, for us, honestly, who can be against us?
 And yet.
 That nagging voice telling us we’re not loved, we don’t matter, etc. There is Hope.
 Lysa offers some heartfelt hope, simple suggestions, scarcity turned into abundance!